TommyStarK/Hermes/DOCUMENTATION.md

 Hermes is a lightweight, cross-platform, asynchronous, C++11 network library.
-Hermes provides an user-friendly API with which you can easily create server or client following the TCP or the UDP protocol.
-Hermes is based on a polling model using a thread pool in order to offer an asynchronous I/O model to handle events between the server and the clients connected.
+Hermes provides an user-friendly API with which you can easily create server or client following either TCP or UDP protocol.
+Hermes is based on a polling model using a thread pool in order to offer an asynchronous I/O model to handle events between the server and the connected clients.
 Server and client work asynchronously and the public Hermes API allows only to perform asynchronous operations.
 To use Hermes, you just need to include the `Hermes.hpp` header in your code.

 - compiling using g++:

-Assuming you want to compile a file containing some code using Hermes features, you just need to run the following command:
+Assuming you want to compile a file containing some code using Hermes features.
+You just need to run the following command:

 ```bash
   g++ -std=c++11 your_file.cpp -pthread -o binary_name